 Many certification agencies are many months behind in completing the recertification process, and suppliers with ‘expired’ certifications will eventually become certified again.
+The average renewal takes 3-6 months after the expiration date.

 Even in instances where the agency doesn’t have a significant backlog, the renewal process often extends beyond certification expiration dates.
 Sometimes the supplier is late, sometime the agency review process takes longer than expected, especially for complex ownership structures.